mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-05-14-Caching-with-Redis.md

 - OOP is a software development paradigm that can help you clean up your code.
 Languages like Java have given OOP a bad rep, but remember that everything in Python is an object.
 - Try to break down your features into steps and those steps into db hits.
 Even if you decide  not to optimize, you'll have a feeling about how different parts of your app use your db.
 One day, when you are foced to optimize, you'll know where to start.

-If you'd like to be notified when we publish the next article, sign up using [this form]().
+If you'd like to be notified when we publish the next article, fill out [this form(redirects to a different domain)]().